CraigChilds94/rls-api-lib-php/readme.md

 # rls-api
 ## PHP Implementation

-This is the official NodeJS client library for the RocketLeagueStats API.
+This is the un-official PHP client library for the RocketLeagueStats API.

 ### Installation
 `composer require craigchilds/rls-api`